Die zwei Gesellen

 Home for the first time,

-Sauntering cheerfully into bright
+Sauntering cheerfully through

 Bright, sonorous, singing waves